atmofunk/FRESteamWorks/README.md

 OS X and Linux.

-# waveofthought contrib #
+# waveofthought ::  64Bit + expanded API #
-I forked this project to both expand Steamworks functionality and output 64-bit DLLs for Windows.
+I forked this project to both expand Steamworks functionality and output 64-bit capability for Windows.
 All of the Ventero instructions/examples/tests should still work, but as of this writing I have not yet updated the Ventero tests to reflect the new API.

-A working ANE for windows/mac can be [found here](waveofthought.com/FRESteamWorks) The Linux SWC has not been updated, as I do not have a linux machine.
-You'll have to build it yourself if you need linux support.
+A working ANE for windows/mac can be [downloaded here](https://waveofthought.com/FRESteamWorks).

+The Linux SWC has not been updated, as I do not have a Linux machine.
+You'll have to build it yourself if you need Linux support.

 ### Additional API ###
 ```
 SetRichPresence(key:String, value:String):void
 ClearRichPresence():void

-GetIPCountry():String
 IsSteamInBigPictureMode():Boolean

 isAchievementEarned(achName:String):Boolean // same as isAchievement(), but clearer to its purpose